-Given the increasing risk and very low returns from short-term unsecured bank investments, the Council aims to diversify into more secure and/or higher yielding asset classes during 2018/19 so far as cash liquidity requirements allow.
+Given the increasing risk and very low returns from short-term unsecured bank investments, the Council continues its aim to diversify into more secure and/or higher yielding asset classes during 2019/20 so far as cash liquidity requirements allow.
 This is especially the case if any medium to longer-term investments are made.
-The majority of the Authorities surplus cash is currently invested in short-term unsecured bank deposits and money market funds.
+As at December 2018 a minority proportion of the Authority's surplus cash is currently invested in short-term unsecured bank deposits and money market funds.